blinklet/circuitpython-projects/README.md

 ### Choose libraries

 Space on the Bluefruit is limited so just install the specific libraries you need for each project.
-For now, extract the minimum Adafruit Circuit Playground libraries, [as specified in the documentation](https://docs.circuitpython.org/projects/circuitplayground/en/latest/#installation), into the board's *CIRCUITPY/lib* folder.
+For now, extract the minimum Adafruit Circuit Playground libraries, [as specified in the documentation](https://docs.circuitpython.org/projects/circuitplayground/en/latest/#installation).

 Install the following libraries: